trenchproject/RShiny_Microclim/README.md

-# Microclim
+# RShiny_Microclim

-Microclim is an interactive shiny app that allows anyone who is interested in getting microclimate data to facilitate the selection of the most appropriate dataset.
+RShiny_Microclim is an interactive shiny app that allows anyone who is interested in getting microclimate data to facilitate the selection of the most appropriate dataset.
 The app compares 8 different datasets (SCAN, ERA5-Land, GLDAS, gridMET, NOAA NCDC, microclim, microclimUS, USCRN) both temporally and spatially.
 This shiny app should be used with [this document](https://bookdown.org/connect/#/apps/6271/access), which explains how to download data using each dataset.